StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/change-task-status.md

 2. In the task details, select a status from the **Status** dropdown list.

-    !!! warning "Can't change the status?"
+    !!! tip "Can't change the status?"
         For mandatory tasks, you must [create at least one task log](create-a-task-log.md) before marking them as *Completed*.

 3. Select **Confirm**.